Crackhead Barney: Content

 Before the 2020 United States presidential election, Crackhead Barney attended a campaign rally by Donald Trump in Staten Island.
 She later described it as the most dangerous video she ever filmed, stating that she was apprehended by the police and brought to a psychiatric hospital, where the police stated that she was having a mental breakdown and attempting to expose her naked body to children.

 Crackhead Barney was present at the 2021 United States Capitol attack, where she interviewed rioters.
 She additionally attended the inauguration of Joe Biden to interview "some more Patriots and QAnon-ers".
 At the latter event, she was photographed by Barry Goldstein of New England Public Media, who later discussed her and the photos on Connecting Point.
 One photograph showed the performance artist holding "a dead rat that she picked up on the street" while the next depicted her confronting a group of National Guardspeople just outside a high-security area.

 In June 2021, Crackhead Barney interviewed Andrew Giuliani, and the two ended up shouting at each other.
 After she asked him why he was campaigning to be Mayor of New York City, he clarified that he was running for the position of Governor of New York and stated that he was "standing for Israel" and wanted to "see a New York where you have an Israel that is respected."
-Crackhead Barney subsequently insulted Giuliani's father; Giuliani attempted to remain diplomatic and stated that he believed someone who made an insult like that in Palestine would be beheaded.
+Crackhead Barney subsequently insulted Giuliani's father; Giuliani stated that he believed someone who made an insult like that in Palestine would be beheaded.
 Members of Giuliani's entourage began shouting at Crackhead Barney, at which point both she and Giuliani began arguing about whether the other had ever visited Palestine.

+In July 2021 Crackhead Barney, along with performance artists Matthew Silver and David Henry Nobody Jr. wrapped themselves in tape together while chanting "we are the unborn" to disrupt a prayer outside an abortion clinic.

-Crackhead Barney has additionally interviewed Jake Angeli, asked Eric Adams “how much Black pussy” he gets, and encouraged children at a New York City Police Department gathering to chant “abolish the police”.
+Crackhead Barney has additionally interviewed Jake Angeli, asked Eric Adams "how much Black pussy" he gets, and encouraged children at a New York City Police Department gathering to chant "abolish the police".

 Platform

-Crackhead Barney and Friends is periodically suspended on the social media platforms where it is shared, which include TikTok, Instagram, and YouTube.
+Crackhead Barney and Friends is active on social media platforms which include TikTok, Instagram, and YouTube.
 In December 2021, the show was added to Means TV.